• Skip to primary navigation

 Why is my cooked eggplant rubbery?

-Usually eggplant is rubbery if it isn't cooked enough.
+Usually, eggplant is rubbery if it isn't cooked enough.

 How long does eggplant last?

 Whole eggplant is fine at room temperature for 2 to 3 days.
 Once cut it will need to be refrigerated and will last for 3-5 days.
-Rub with a little lemon juice to keep from browning.
+Rub with a little lemon juice to keep it from browning.
 Cooked eggplant can be refrigerated 3-5 days or frozen for up to 6 months.

 Closeup of a serving of this recipe being removed from the dish.